 What is valganciclovir hydrochloride?

-CMV diseases, including CMV retinitis, are opportunistic infections (OIs) of HIV.
-An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.
+CMV diseases, including CMV retinitis, can be (OIs) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.

 How is valganciclovir hydrochloride used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of valganciclovir hydrochloride in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of valganciclovir hydrochloride to:

-- Treat other types of CMV disease, including CMV (infection and inflammation of the large intestine/colon) and CMV esophagitis (infection and inflammation of the esophagus)
+- diseases, including ; CMV ; and CMV esophagitis (infection and inflammation of the esophagus)

 What should I tell my health care provider before taking valganciclovir hydrochloride?